 Located in Kyushu, Nagasaki is one of the cities in Japan which was part of the bombing during the World War II in 1945.
 It was shattered by that dreadful explosion that took innocent lives.
 In the present, it apparently had regained its beauty.
 It rose up like how the sun rises in the morning with positivity painted on its face.
 You’ll never go wrong taking a quick trip.
 It differs from the big cities of Tokyo, Osaka, Kyoto and Fukuoka due to its contribution to history.
-Discover the secrets, beauty and its past with these 17 life changing sightseeing spots in Nagasaki.
+Discover the secrets, beauty and its history with these 17 top sightseeing spots in Nagasaki.

 Huistenbosch is a little piece of The Netherlands in Japan.
 Huis Ten Bosch means “The House of the Forest” in Dutch.
 Dutch trading was on the rise in history and so they built this epic 1.5 million sq meters and 6km of waterways and greenery to recreate the Middle Ages of Europe.
 The park is surrounded by flowers most of which are tulips.
 At night, there’s an illumination that surely turns the place into something enchanting.

 Nagasaki Bio Park is a zoo and a botanical park where you can feed the animals.
 It’s an animal lovers’ dream.
 With 200 species of animals and over 1000 species of plants, you would surely have a great escape.
 Interact with them by petting, baby talking and feeding.
 What a very fun experience for your lonely hearts.

 Mount Inasa is a 333 meter high mountain.
 The summit can be reached through a ropeway.
 It offers a night view which is ranked as one of the best night views.
 On the summit are various radio and television antennas that change colors from time to time